gamemanual0/gm0/source/docs/software/common-issues.rst

   - It means that the SDK requested the OpMode to stop, and it's considered part of normal operation.
 An interrupt means that the current thread has been requested to end, so don't panic when you see a spam of those in :ref:`logcat <logcat>`!

-  - If you call a method that possibly throws an InterruptedException (such as ``Thread.sleep()``) it should be handled like this (with the try catch syntax mentioned before):
+  - If you call a method that possibly throws an InterruptedException (such as ``Thread.sleep()``) it should be handled like this, with the try catch syntax mentioned before:

     .. code:: java